 This is a nice way to set a base and then easily hit a button to control if you do a given % better or worse than that without having to re-set all the numbers.

 The ‘Revenue Base’ tab is where you build up the 3 main revenue streams for the hair salon business plan.
 You can pick the month in your forecast that each item begins (for ramping purposes) and choose the price of each item line as well as the monthly count of sales over the course of 10 years.

 Don’t do anything on the ‘rev1’ tab.
 It is where all the formulas are to easily adjust your base assumptions based on the scenario chosen.

 The ‘Costs’ tab has 4 main modules.
-They include the startup costs, which are costs inherent to starting the business.
+They include the startup costs, which are costs inherent to starting the hair/beauty salon business.
 You also have running monthly costs and on those you can pick the start month as well.
 Then there is the CapEx, which would be any projects you plan on doing in the future that will cost money.
 It could be a renovation, new equipment purchases, or whatever else foresee in the hair salon business plan.

 The monthly and annual P&L’s are where the data from your input tabs aggregate in this beauty salon business plan.
 The monthly will show all the various revenues per each hair cut type / other services revenue types / and other product revenue.
 It will also display the monthly costs / variable costs, give you an EBITDA and go all the way through to your exit valuation, loan payback at exit, and debt service.